-At Calvin College, we explore things—all things.
+At Calvin University, we explore things—all things.
 We don't mind getting our hands dirty as we explore every nook and cranny of the world God has given us.

 In the biology department at Calvin, we respond to God's call to investigate the diversity, organization, and functioning of the living world and seek to provide a Christian model for its study, care, and keeping.
 Whether it's in the lab doing cell cultures or in a field planting seeds, we do our work with utmost care, knowing what and whom we are working for.

 The biology department at Calvin offers a B.A. and B.S. in biology, a major in environmental science, several minors, education programs, and pre-professional programs.
 Each program integrates academic study with hands-on work in the laboratory or in the field.
 Opportunities to study biology outside of the classroom are many and include assisting professors with research, doing internships with local companies and organizations, and traveling off-campus to study biology in a different context.

 Biology students who participate in undergraduate research with a professor.